Community Calendar — Feb. 17-April 15

 Thursday, April 15

-Hannibal-LaGrange University will host its first Day of Giving, running from noon to noon Friday, April 16.
+Hannibal-LaGrange University will hold its first Day of Giving, running from noon Thursday to noon Friday, April 16.
 HLGU has set a goal of 240 new gifts to the University.